-- A. Inappropriate content will not be allowed on devices. - A. The presence of images related to, but not limited to, weapons, pornographic materials, inappropriate language, alcohol, inappropriate/illegal drug use, gang related symbols, or other content deemed by FCSD as inappropriate will result in disciplinary action.
+A. Inappropriate content will not be allowed on personal devices.

+B. The presence of images related to, but not limited to, weapons, pornographic materials, inappropriate language, alcohol, inappropriate/illegal drug use, gang related symbols, or other content deemed by FCSD as inappropriate will result in disciplinary action.